Our Palm Oil Policy

 The Kirk Estate's Policy on Palm Oil:

-- We use only RSPO certified sustainable organic palm oil in our soaps.
+We use only RSPO certified sustainable organic palm oil in our soaps.
 We understand that for some people, certified sustainable palm oil simply isn't enough.
-If you prefer to use soaps with zero palm oil, no exceptions, we respect this stance.
-If this is the case, our soaps are not for you.
-If you are curious about why we choose to use sustainable organic palm oil, please read on.
+If you prefer to use soaps with zero palm oil, no exceptions, we respect that.
+If this is the case, our soaps might not be for you.
+But if you’re curious about why we choose to use sustainable organic palm oil, please read on.

-- We are organic farmers ourselves, and after having done much research on the plight of orangutans, clear cutting of forests and rainforests, and other devastating issues that surround palm oil production and palm growing techniques, we have come to the conclusion that we want to support the hardworking farmers who are trying their best to change this cycle of destruction -farmers who are trying to do it the right way.
+We are organic farmers ourselves, and after having done much research on the plight of orangutans, clear cutting of forests and rainforests, and other devastating issues that surround palm oil production and palm growing techniques, we have come to two conclusions: 1.)
+The conventional palm oil industry IS doing massive damage to our environment.
+And 2.)
+We desperately want to support the hardworking organic + sustainable farmers who are trying to change this cycle of destruction.

-- We believe that simply by decreasing demand for palm oil these harmful practices will not disappear.
-The economies of supply and demand are such that another oil will simply take palm's place and the questionable, destructive, and harmful growing practices that once were associated with palm oil could easily become associated with coconut, or jojoba, etc. oils.
+We believe that simply by decreasing demand for palm oil these harmful practices will not disappear.
+The economies of supply and demand are such that another oil will simply take palm's place and the questionable, destructive, and harmful growing practices that once were associated with palm oil could easily become associated with coconut or jojoba oils (for example).
 It is for this reason we choose not to boycott palm oil completely, which we believe would simply shift these troubling effects of conventional growing to a different oil.
 Instead we wish to contribute to a healthier economic change from the ground up.
 Supporting farmers who are trying to make that change, and who may not have another livelihood alternative.